-III.H.
-Advertising
+III.
+H. Advertising

 Most medical journals carry advertising, which generates income for their publishers, but advertising must not be allowed to influence editorial decisions.
-Journals should have formal, explicit, written policies for advertising in both print and electronic versions; website advertising policy should parallel policy for the print version as much as possible.
+Journals should have formal, explicit, written policies for advertising in both print and electronic versions; Web site advertising policy should parallel that for the print version to the extent possible.
 Editors must have full and final authority for approving advertisements and enforcing advertising policy.
-Where independent bodies for reviewing advertising exist editors should make use of their judgments.